MatthiasKainer/draft-article/README.md

 [44%] Running...
 ```

 Works!
 The pipeline, the core of our application, has gotten quite long.
-But given it's all just functions, you can create easily add higher-order functions that combine some of them and reduce the size of the pipeline to something like
+But given it's all just functions, you can easily create higher-order functions that combine some of them and reduce the size of the pipeline to something like

 ```fsharp
 test_data